ArceLopera/git_refresher/docs/Basics/git_configuration.md

    ```

 ## 5. **Configure Text Editor (Optional)**

+   When you launch VS Code from the command line, you can pass the --wait argument to make the launch command wait until you have closed the new VS Code instance.
+This can be useful when you configure VS Code as your Git external editor so Git will wait until you close the launched VS Code instance.

    Set your preferred text editor for Git.
 For example, to use VSCode:
    ```bash
    git config --global core.editor "code --wait"